pip-services/pip-services-docs/content/en/dart/rpc/_index.md

 no_list: true
 weight: 70
 description: >
-    Remote Procedure Calls for Pip.Services Dart

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    The rpc module provides the synchronous communication using local calls or the HTTP(S) protocol.
+    This module provides synchronous communication using local calls or the HTTP(S) protocol.
 It contains both server and client side implementations.
 ---